joannalingzj/stability/README.md

 # Loop over all quality attributes and save results to list
 for (i in 1:length(qa)) {

+  # Subset selected quality attribute
   data_qa <- subset(data_transf, quality_attribute == qa[i])

+  # Get backtransformation string for the selected attribute
   bt <- unique(data_qa$backtransform)

+  # Run stability function and save results to list
   stab[[i]] <- stability(data = data_qa, outcome = "result_value", label = lbl[i],
                          lowerlimit = ll[i], upperlimit = ul[i], poolMSE = 0,
                          backtransform = bt, colours_named = colours_named, debug = 0)

 }

-# The results are returned in a list containing:
+# The results returned in the list contain:
 #   1. The chosen model as a number
 #   2. The chosen model as a string
 #   3. A tibble of the estimated expiry dates and model fit with 90/95% confidence intervals for each model and batch